MTCC Logo-Latin-America-White

 Perú 01

-Second National Workshop of the GMN II Project
+Third National Workshop of the GMN II Project

 The decarbonization of the maritime sector is a global challenge that requires urgent action and strategic collaboration.